 The transmitted RF signal is derived by upconverting the complex baseband signal, which consists of several fields.
-The timing boundaries for the various fields when the midamble is not present (TBD) are shown in Figure 34-3.10-1 (Timing boundaries for EHT PPDU fields if midamble is not present (TBD)), where NEHT-LTF is the number of EHT-LTF symbols and is defined in Table 36-14 (Frequently used parameters), NEHT-SIG is the number of OFDM symbols in the EHT-SIG field present in an EHT MU PPDU, and NSYM is the number of data OFDM symbols.
+The timing boundaries for the various fields are shown in Figure 34-3.10-1 (Timing boundaries for EHT PPDU fields), where NEHT-LTF is the number of EHT-LTF symbols and is defined in Table 36-14 (Frequently used parameters), NEHT-SIG is the number of OFDM symbols in the EHT-SIG field present in an EHT MU PPDU, and NSYM is the number of data OFDM symbols.

-Figure 36-32 – Timing Boundaries for EHT PPDU fields if midamble is not present (TBD)
+Figure 36-32 – Timing Boundaries for EHT PPDU fields

-NOTE – Data OFDM symbols are OFDM symbols in the Data field of an EHT PPDU that are not midamble symbols (TBD).
+NOTE – Data OFDM symbols are OFDM symbols in the Data field of an EHT PPDU.

 The time offset, tField, determines the starting time of the corresponding field relative to the start of L-STF (t=0).

-The signal transmitted on frequency segment iseg and transmit chain iTX shall be as shown in Equation (36-8) if midamble is not presented.
+The signal transmitted on transmit chain iTX shall be as shown in Equation (36-8).

+rPPDUiTXt=rL-STFiTXt+rL-LTFiTXt-tL-LTF+rL-SIGiTXt-tL-SIG+rRL-SIGiTXt-tRL-SIG+rU-SIGiTXt-tU-SIG+rEHT-SIGiTXt-tEHT-SIG+rEHT-STFiTXt-tEHT-STF+rEHT-LTFiTXt-tEHT-LTF+rEHT-DataiTXt-tEHT-Data

-(36-8)
++rEHT-PEiTX(t-tEHT-PE) (36-8)

 where

-rEHT-SIG(iSeg,iTX)(t-tEHT-SIG) is only applicable to an EHT MU PPDU
+rEHT-SIGiTX(t-tEHT-SIG) is only applicable to an EHT MU PPDU

-0≤iTX≤NTX
+1≤iTX≤NTX

-In an EHT MU PPDU, for each field excluding the PE field, rFieldiSeg,iTXt is defined as the summation of one or more subfields.
-Each subfield, rSubfieldiSeg,iTXt, is defined to be an inverse Fourier transform in Equation (36-9).
+In an EHT MU PPDU, for each field excluding the PE field, rFieldiTXt is defined as the summation of one or more subfields.
+Each subfield, rSubfieldiTXt, is defined to be an inverse Fourier transform in Equation (36-9).

-rSubfieldiSeg,iTXt=wTSubfieldtr=0NRU-1αrβrFieldNNorm,rk∈Kru=0Nuser,r-1m=1NSTS,r,uQkiSegiTX,Mr,u+m (36-9)
+rSubfieldiTXt=wTSubfieldtr=0NRU-1αrβrFieldNNorm,rk∈Kru=0Nuser,r-1m=1NSTS,r,uQkiTX,Mr,u+m (36-9)

-γk,BWXk,r,uiSeg,mexpj2πk∆F,Fieldt-TGI,Field-TCS,EHT(Mr,u+m)
+γk,BWXk,r,umexpj2πk∆F,Fieldt-TGI,Field-TCS,EHT(Mr,u+m)

 Editor’s Note: Per the authors of 20/1337r3, αr in Equation (36-9) is TBD.

-In an EHT TB PPDU, transmitted by user u in the r-th occupied RU or MRU, each subfield, rSubfield,r,uiSeg,iTXt, is defined in Equation (36-10).
+In an EHT TB PPDU, transmitted by user u in the r-th occupied RU or MRU, each subfield, rSubfield,r,uiTXt, is defined in Equation (36-10).

-rSubfield,r,uiSeg,iTXt=wTSubfieldtβrFieldNNorm,rk∈KrηField,km=1NSTS,r,uQk,uiSegiTX,mγk,BW (36-10)
+rSubfield,r,uiTXt=wTSubfieldtβrFieldNNorm,rk∈KrηField,km=1NSTS,r,uQk,uiTX,mγk,BW (36-10)

-Xk,r,u(iSeg,m)expj2πk∆F,Fieldt-TGI,Field-TCS,EHT(Mr,u+m)
+Xk,r,umexpj2πk∆F,Fieldt-TGI,Field-TCS,EHT(Mr,u+m)

 Editor’s Note: Per the authors of 20/1337r3, ηField,k in Equation (36-10) is TBD.

-In the remainder of this subclause, pre-EHT modulated fields refer to the L-STF, L-LTF, L-SIG, RL-SIG, U-SIG and EHT-SIG fields, while EHT modulated fields refer to EHT-STF, EHT-LTF, Data and PE fields, as shown in Figure 36-32 (Timing boundaries for EHT PPDU fields when midamble is not present (TBD)).
+In the remainder of this subclause, pre-EHT modulated fields refer to the L-STF, L-LTF, L-SIG, RL-SIG, U-SIG and EHT-SIG fields, while EHT modulated fields refer to EHT-STF, EHT-LTF, Data and PE fields, as shown in Figure 36-32 (Timing boundaries for EHT PPDU fields).

 For an EHT MU PPDU, the total power of the time domain EHT modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-EHT modulated field signals summer over all transmit chains.